Katharine Birbalsingh: Conservative Party conference

 Birbalsingh came to national prominence in October 2010 after criticising the British education system at that year's Conservative Party conference, and speaking in support of the party's education policies.
 Referring to a "culture of excuses, of low standards ... a sea of bureaucracy ... [and] the chaos of our classrooms", Birbalsingh told the conference: "My experience of teaching for over a decade in five different schools has convinced me beyond a shadow of a doubt that the system is broken, because it keeps poor children poor."
 Following this, she says she became the target of racist and sexist abuse on social media.
 After the speech Birbalsingh was asked not to attend the school at which she taught while the governors "discuss[ed] her position".
 She subsequently resigned "after being asked to comply with conditions that she did not feel able to comply with", according to The Sunday Telegraph.
 The school, St Michael and All Angels in Camberwell, London, was closed shortly thereafter and reopened with new staff and a new name.
-In February 2019 Alan Johnson, a former Labour minister of education, read his history of the school from its foundation in the 1880s to its closure in 2011 on BBC Radio 4.